-Why Do Men Need Iron?
+Why Men Need Iron

-A man’s body needs iron to support a healthy immune function, reduce tiredness and fatigue, allow oxygen transport via the hemoglobin present in red blood cells and support normal energy metabolism as well as cognitive function.
+A man’s body needs iron to support a healthy immune function, reduce tiredness and fatigue, allow oxygen transport via the haemoglobin present in red blood cells and support normal energy metabolism as well as cognitive function.
 Getting the right amount of iron can improve a man’s mental performance in his day-to-day life, although this is not always easy.

 Unlike women – who regularly lose iron through blood loss during menstruation – it is often not difficult for men to ingest good levels of iron from food as a result of a healthy, varied diet.
 However, despite this, diet alone may not be sufficient to maintain an optimum level of iron content in a man’s body.